 3. Other Features Available for Purchase

-In addition to highlighting the fundamental attributes of your diamond, a diamond grading certification by GIA might come with additional special features.
+In addition to highlighting the fundamental attributes of your diamond, a diamond grading certification by the GIA might come with additional special features.
 For instance, there’s a GIA laser inscription that gives your diamond a unique identity.
-It’s especially crucial in the event you lose or damage the gem, and wish to be compensated by your insurance company.
+It is especially crucial in case you lose or damage the gem and wish to be compensated by your insurance company.

 You can also have your diamond inscribed with a custom text.
-The text could be anything; from the initials of your names to a short quote, company slogan etc. Lastly, you may request to have the stone securely sealed in a plastic case before it’s sent back to you.
+The text could be anything; from the initials of your names to a short quote, company slogan, etc. Lastly, you might request to have the stone securely sealed in a plastic case before it is sent back to you.
 Each of these features comes with a price tag.

-Other factors, such as the number of stones you wish to have certified and whether you submit the diamond yourself, will also impact the cost of a GIA certification.
+Other factors, such as the number of stones that you wish to have certified and whether or not you submit the diamond yourself, will also impact the cost of a GIA certification.